zamazan4ik/awesome-pgo/article/article.md

 TODO: insert here a meme with Garold with pain (about all my PGO mistakes)

-### Instrumentation PGO problems
+### Instrumentation PGO: problems

 * Instrumentation PGO: problems

-  - The instrumented binary is slower.
-How much - usually is unpredictable
-  - Double compilation - it hurts a lot smaller platforms like PowerPC in different CI pipelines
-  - Increased compilation resource usage during the compilation - increased memory usage by the compiler and compile time
-  - Increased binary size
   - Exit-code issues - for some applications in the end the profile is not dumped (like Clangd).
 You need to tweak the application manually
-  - Not all software can be built with PGO (Envoy) - some dependencies does not support PGO for some reason
+  - Not all software can be built with PGO (Envoy) - some dependencies do not support PGO for some reason

 #### Instrumented binary is slower

 Instrumented binary is slower.
 But how much?
 Well, as usual - *it depends*.
-I didn't find before such benchmarks for real-life applications so I did them and ready to show you some numbers for several projects:
+I didn't find before such benchmarks for real-life applications so I did them and I'm ready to show you some numbers for several projects:

 TODO: add as many projects as I can